mozilla/twemoji-colr/README.md

     # additional modules needed by the layerize.js script
     npm install rmdir unzip xmlbuilder

+After initially cloning the repository, you will also need to run:

+    git submodule init
+    git submodule update

+to set up and clone the grunt-webfont submodule.

 The build process also requires [fontforge](https://fontforge.github.io/) and the TTX script from the [font-tools](https://github.com/behdad/fonttools/) package to be installed.